Jump to a section:

 The properties newly covered in the 2021 mortgage agreements are a combination of land, athletic fields, and off-campus housing.
 All of these properties have since been sold, are under contract, or are included in the proposed campus sale to Iona as outlined in CCNY’s petition to the Westchester County Supreme Court.

 CCNY originally stated that it would sell its campus to Iona at the end of 2021 summer term.
-However, it did not submit its petition to sell the main campus property until October 4, and as of now it still has not sold the campus to Iona.
+However, it did not submit its petition to sell the main campus property until October 4, and Iona finally announced its acquisition on December 7.

 CCNY did manage to sell several off-campus houses in August and September of 2021.
 New York State law says that non-profit organizations can execute smaller transactions like this without prior review by the Attorney General or New York State Supreme Court.